M2GMiTaR/HTLM-and-CSS-Projects/README.md

 # HTLM and CSS Projects
-Here I will add my training projects
+Here I will add my training materials and projects